simsam8/inf265_project3/report.md

 ![Training and validation accuracy of selected CBOW model](images/embedding_accuracy.png){ width=60% }

-### Test performance

-The chosen model got a test accuracy of 0.76%.
-As the training data includes a lot of unkown words, performance is expected to not be as high.
-However, compared to random guessing with an accuracy of 0.032%, our embedding model performs somewhat better.
+The selected model got a test accuracy of 0.76%.
+As the training data includes a lot of unkown words, we expected the performance to be low.
+When compared to random guesses, which had an accuracy of 0.032%, our embedding model performs slightly better.

 \newpage